juji-io/docs/docs/faq.md

 : A remark is a chatbot comment in conversation that does not require user input.

 <hr>
-**What’s the difference between a `Message` and a `Request`?**
+**What are the differences between a `Message` and a `Request`?**
-: A message or remark is a chatbot comment in conversation that does not require user input.
+: A message or remark is a chatbot comment in conversation that does not wait for a user response.
 In contrast, when the chatbot asks a question or make a request, it will actively wait for the user to input the answer.

 <hr>
-**What is custom-topic and how to write it?**
+**What is a custom topic and how to write it?**
-: Custom-topic allows you to customize the way you would like the bot to respond to users’ inputs.
+: A custom topic allows you to customize the way you would like the bot to respond to users’ inputs.
 Topics are the primary building blocks of the chatbot’s conversation.
 The [concept page](concept.md) of the Juji documentation provides detailed explanation on how to write a topic.

 <hr>
 **How can I customized the chatbot’s response to participants' answers in open-ended questions?**